martinrusev/django-quick-test/README.rst

 test database creation from the actual test run

-The advantages of using this over 'manage.py test' is that you control both the database creation and the test run
+The advantages of using this over 'manage.py test' is that you can manually create the test database, run the test suite as many times as you wish without destroying it and finally destroy the database or recreate it when they are changes in your application

 ------------
 Installation